 Sunday morning, as it ought, gleamed with sunlight.
-It peaked over the mountains, slid down the lengths of the trees, and touched the top of the tent before either of us awoke.
-When I finally heard him moving about, I was not entirely awake myself, but certainly more alert than a few hours ago when he had woke me.
+It peeked over the mountains, slid down the lengths of the trees, and touched the top of the tent before either of us awoke.
+When I finally heard him moving about, I was not entirely awake myself, but certainly more alert than a few hours ago when he previously woke me.
 At least now I felt rested, and excited about the fresh start on the day, and what activities might be lurking in my near future.

 I apparently startled him when I softly spoke, “Hi.”